 Spelling Sight Words

 Spelling and reading are reciprocal.
-As children learning to decode better, they can spell better.
+As children learn to decode better, they can spell better.
 And as they spell better, they will read better.

 So give your child more opportunities to practice spelling high-frequency words:

-- Use rubber stamps in kinetic sand to spelling the sight words.
+- Use rubber stamps in kinetic sand to spell the sight words.

 - Place sand in a shallow tray and have your child use their finger to write the words.